 The term "cosmetic dermatologist" often causes confusion.
 To understand this term, it helps to know that all dermatologists receive training in:

-Many dermatologists practice all of the above in their practice.
+Many dermatologists perform all of the above.
 Examples of treatments dermatologists perform that fall into the area of cosmetic dermatology include:

 - Surgery to diminish acne scars.